 \section{Notation and preliminaries}

-For simplicity, consider only two classes of customers, labelled \classname{}-1 and \classname{}-2, where by convention \classname{}-1 has more urgency to be seen than \classname{}-2.
-Suppose they experience Exponential inter-arrival times with rates $\lam_1, \lam_2 \in [0,1]$, so that overall customers arrive to the system at rate $\lam = \lam_1 + \lam_2$.
+Consider two classes of customers, labelled \classname{}-1 and \classname{}-2, where by convention \classname{}-1 has more urgency to be seen than \classname{}-2.
+Suppose they experience exponential inter-arrival times with rates $\lam_1, \lam_2 \in (0,\infty)$, so that overall customers arrive to the system at rate $\lam = \lam_1 + \lam_2$.
 Let $\serv$ denote the common service time of any customer and $1/\mu = \EE \serv$.
 As usual, define the corresponding occupancy rates $\rho_1 = \lam_1 / \mu$ and $\rho_2 = \lam_2 / \mu$, and for stability assume that $\rho = \lam / \mu < 1$.
-Now, since the relevant results depend only on the ratio of the \classname{}-2 accumulation rate to that of \classname{}-1, let \classname{}-1 customers accumulate priority at rate one credit per time unit and \classname{}-2 customers accumulate at rate $b \in [0,1]$.
+Since the relevant results depend only on the ratio of the \classname{}-2 accumulation rate to that of \classname{}-1, let \classname{}-1 customers accumulate priority at rate one credit per time unit and \classname{}-2 customers accumulate at rate $b \in [0,1]$.
 Furthermore, in the \dapqname{}, there is some $d \geq 0$ such that all \classname{}-2 customers only begin accumulating after they have been in system for $d$ units of time.
-The service discipline is such that at every service completion, the customer with the highest accumulated priority enters into service immediately, with no preemption, and consequently the server is only idle when there are no customers in system.
+The queueing discipline is such that at every service completion, the customer with the highest accumulated priority enters into service immediately, with no preemption, and consequently the server is only idle when the system is empty.